Chair: David A. Dobberpuhl

 The Chemistry Department at Creighton University is certified by the American Chemical Society (ACS) and offers four degree choices: an ACS-certified major with tracks in Chemistry or Biochemistry, a comprehensive (but not certified) major, and a major designed for students interested in teaching high school chemistry.

-Satisfactory completion of two lecture courses within the Creighton chemistry department and completion of MTH 245 Calculus I. MTH 246 Calculus II and General Physics I (PHY 201 General Physics for the Life Sciences or PHY 213 General Physics for the Physical Sciences I or PHY 221 Advanced General Physics I:Modeling the Physical World) are prerequisites for CHM 341 Physical Chemistry I; General Physics II (PHY 202 General Physics for the Life Sciences II or PHY 222 Advanced General Physics II:Modeling the Physical World) is prerequisite or co-requisite for CHM 341 Physical Chemistry I.
+Satisfactory completion of two lecture courses within the Creighton chemistry department and completion of MTH 245 Calculus I with a grade of C or better.
+MTH 246 Calculus II and General Physics I PHY 201 General Physics for the Life Sciences or PHY 213 General Physics for the Physical Sciences I or PHY 221 Advanced General Physics I:Modeling the Physical World) are prerequisites for CHM 341 Physical Chemistry I; General Physics II PHY 202 General Physics for the Life Sciences II or PHY 214 General Physics for the Life II or PHY 222 Advanced General Physics II:Modeling the Physical World) is prerequisite or co-requisite for CHM 341 Physical Chemistry I.

 A one-semester introduction to the concepts and theories basic to the science of chemistry.
 Recommended as an entry-level course for those who have had no high school chemistry or who consider their high school preparation in chemistry weak.
 Topics covered include problem solving, scientific method, measurements, calculations, matter, energy, the periodic table, atomic theory, chemical nomenclature, chemical reactions, chemical composition, mole calculations, ionic and covalent bonding.